 What to Plant Now — Beets • Fennel • Kale

-Across much of the United States and Canada, July is the time to plan and, in some cases, even plant your fall crops.
-By choosing the best varieties for fall, scheduling plantings carefully, and growing sufficient quantities, you can extend your marketing season well beyond your frost date.
+Across much of the United States and Canada, July is the time to plan, and in some cases even to plant, your fall crops.
+By choosing the best varieties for fall, scheduling the plantings, and growing sufficient quantities, you can extend your marketing season well beyond your frost date.

-In this article, we suggest three crops — beets, fennel, and kale — that not only make great choices for autumn markets, but continue to rank in the top 10 trending vegetables.
+In this article we highlight three crops — beets, fennel, and kale — that are not simply great choices for autumn markets, but also continue as leading trends in vegetable crops.
 An abundant display of these popular vegetables is sure to attract customers to your stand.

-The second half of this "two for one" vegetable is the leaves.
-They can be red or green and sold either separately as beet green bunches or with young beets still attached.
+The top half of the two-for-one value in beets is its leaves.
+Beet "greens" can be red or green or both, and sold separately as beet green bunches or with the tender young beets still attached.

-We recommend direct seeding beets 8 weeks before heavy frost and freezes.
+We recommend direct-seeding beets 8 weeks before heavy frost and freezes.
 They can tolerate light frost, and row cover can help extend the season for the beet tops even longer.
-New this year from Johnny's are pelleted beet seeds which make planting with a precision seeder much easier.
+Johnny's also carries pelleted beet seeds, which make planting with a precision seeder much easier.

 At market, display beets with the colorful roots facing the customer.
 Cut a few in half to show the tender inner flesh, and mist the beets frequently to keep them shiny and colorful.

 Fennel can be harvested in the baby stage, 2½–3" across, or left to grow to maturity at 4–5" across.
 Display baby fennel bunched or bagged at market; full-size bulbs are sold loose, usually with the fronds trimmed.
-Leaf fennels, used as an herb or cut flower filler, are varieties which do not form marketable bulbs.
-Small fronds of leaf fennel are a unique addition to salad mixes.
+(Leaf fennels, used as an herb or cut-flower filler, are varieties which do not form marketable bulbs.)

-Kale's popularity is a result of its versatility, flavor, and high nutritional content.
-Considered to be the workhorse of the fall and winter garden, kale is extremely cold tolerant.
-In most places, it can be harvested all winter, from beneath snow or row cover and certainly from a low tunnel or high tunnel.
+Kale's popularity today can be attributed to its versatility, flavor, and high nutritional content.
+Growers consider it one of the workhorses of the fall and winter garden.
+Kale is extremely cold tolerant, and in most places can be harvested all winter from beneath snow or row cover, and certainly from a low or high tunnel.
 Plant it abundantly to ensure a long harvest, as new growth will diminish as the days get shorter in the fall.

-Kale varies in appearance by variety so much that it almost looks like different vegetables.
+Kale varies in appearance by variety — so much so, that they almost look like different vegetables.
 Winterbor, the most cold-hardy variety, is green and curly.
 Toscano has long, thin, heavily blistered leaves of dark green.
-Red Russian has flat, bluish green leaves and purple stems.
+Red Russian has smooth, flat, bluish-green leaves with a reddish tinge, and purple stems.

-Mixed kale bunches are attractive on display, and are a great way to encourage people to try the different types.
-Combining Winterbor with the less bulky Toscano makes a nice full bunch; including a little Red Russian adds color and a different texture.
+Mixed kale bunches are attractive on display, and provide a way to encourage people to try the different types.
+Combining Winterbor with the less bulky Toscano creates a nice full bunch; and including a little Red Russian adds color and a different texture.

 Demand for these popular vegetables continues to increase.
-Extend your marketing season and attract new customers by offering a variety of beets, kale, and bulb fennel at your fall market.
+Extend your marketing season and attract new customers by offering a selection of beets, kale, and bulb fennel at your fall markets.

-- Johnny's Fall Planting Calculator can help you calculate the best time to plant all your fall crops.
+- Johnny's Planting Calculator for Fall-Harvest Crops can help you determine the best time to plant all your fall crops.